RackunSec/Penetration-Testing-Grimoire/README.md

 # The Penetration Testing Grimoire
-Custom Tools, Cheat Sheets, and Notes from my penetration testing experience.
-During my studies in labs, I decided to start making notes of these since I won't be using (all of) them on a daily basis.
+Custom Tools, Cheat Sheets, and Notes from my penetration testing and CTF experience.
+During my studies in labs, I decided to start making notes of these since I won't be using (all of) them on a daily basis, and thus -

 ### gri·moire